-However, the hydraulic power used to operate that equipment has to come from somewhere.
+The power that's needed to power that heavy equipment has to come from somewhere.

-Hydra Buddy hydraulic power packs are the solution to this predicament.
-They provide dependable hydraulic power, free-up your tractor for other tasks, use less fuel to get the job done, and require less maintenance than a large tractor engine.
+Hydra Buddy hydraulic power packs provide dependable hydraulic power, free-up your tractor for other tasks, use less fuel to get the job done, and require less maintenance than a large tractor engine.

 Hydraulic Power Pack Components & How They Work Together